Skip to content

 • Not obtaining income that would be classified as obtained through a permanent establishment located in Spanish territory (except for exceptions for entrepreneurial activity or highly qualified professionals).

-• Submit the option communication (Form 149) within a maximum period of 6 months from the start date of the activity as recorded in the Social Security registration in Spain or in the documentation that allows maintaining the Social Security legislation of origin.
-Previously, a census registration must be made with Form 030.
+• Submit the option communication (Form 149) within a maximum period of 6 months from the activity start date recorded in Spanish Social Security or in the documentation allowing the home-country Social Security legislation to remain applicable; where Social Security registration is not required, the period runs from the activity start date shown in supporting documentation.
+The taxpayer must first be included in the Census of Taxpayers.

 Tax Advantages of the Inpatriate Regime (Beckham Law)